 Nearly five decades ago, the Irvine Unified School District was founded by forward-thinking educators who settled for nothing short of world-class schools and choices for parents.
 While times and technologies have changed, our core objective remains the same: to provide the highest quality educational experience we can envision.

-I have been working in IUSD since 1997, and this is my eighth year as its superintendent.
+I have been working in IUSD since 1997, and this is my ninth year as its superintendent.
 I can tell you that I feel great pride and humility when I consider my legendary predecessors, from Stan Corey to Gwen Gross.
 At the same time, I have come to recognize that the strength of our district is its ability to leverage the individual talents of its stakeholders, including our amazing teachers, our dedicated support personnel and our remarkable Board of Education.
-Fittingly, the two letters at the center of IUSD spell "us," and it takes all of our unique gifts and capacities to pave a path of continuous improvement.
+Fittingly, the two letters at the center of IUSD spell "US," and it takes all of our unique gifts and capacities to pave a path of continuous improvement.

 I should note that we are not alone in this effort.
 IUSD is fortunate to serve a community that truly understands the importance of education.
 Our PTA members volunteer hundreds of thousands of hours each year, and our parents nurture learning at home by setting aside time for their children to read and study.
 Meanwhile, we have tremendous partners that fill critical gaps and enhance our programs, including the Irvine Public Schools Foundation, the Irvine Company and the City of Irvine.
 And not enough can be said of our students, who exhibit poise, dedication and wisdom beyond their years.